 Circular welfare economy

 What I propose here is that a sustainable, circular economy should not just concern closed nutrient cycles, but also closed welfare cycles.
 A circular welfare economy for livestock farming implies that the positive and negative feelings in farming and in society can freely ‘flow’ between animals and people.
 By taking proper care of the animals farmers convey positive welfare to the animals.
 In turn happy animals convey positive feelings to farmers, and to consumers and citizens.
 Only such a closed, circular welfare economy can be sustainable.

 The problem with the current agricultural economy is that she is not sustainable, not just because there are technical problems with animal welfare, environmental impact and public health, but in particular because the welfare cycles cannot close.
 Feelings cannot freely flow between individuals.
 This is because there is a (perceived) lack of honesty and truthfulness in current livestock farming.

 Current livestock farming has a tendency to polarize society.
 Since it is based on externalising costs it has a strong tendency to show reduced integrity: a lack of (complete) truthfulness to oneself and to others about aspects that are not promoting sales or image.
-These issues remain hidden until they are discovered, and then we have a other scandal.
-This pattern has been having a tendency to repeat itself like earth quakes due to the friction between tectonic plates.
+These issues remain hidden until they are discovered, and then we have another scandal.
+This pattern has been showing a tendency to repeat itself like earth quakes as a consequence of friction between tectonic plates.
 The scandals/earth quakes generate an increasing distrust and polarisation, and this has a tendency to further enhanced lack of human (and animal) integrity.
 In other words, a deficient level of integrity has self-reinforcing and hence self-destructive tendencies.

 Integrity as the solution